Stuart Forster reports on the experience of visiting Krušedol Monastery at Fruška Gora, Serbia.

 Clashes between the Habsburg and Turkish empires plus fighting in World War Two have left scars at Krušedol.
 Plaster-patched frescoes bear scratches yet still have vibrant colours.

 Historic Serbian Cyrillic inscriptions

 Joca points out a double-headed eagle bearing a crown as evidence of Krušedol’s connections with the Branković dynasty.
-He points towards inscriptions of Serbian Cyrillic that predates its reform.
+He points towards inscriptions of Serbian Cyrillic that predate its reform.
 Manuscripts bearing such characters were once copied by the monks of Fruška Gora.